 Picking the right cost function from experimental observables will also be important.
-M-LOOP will always find a global optimal as quick as it can, but if you have a poorly chosen cost function, the global optimal may not what you really wanted to optimize.
+M-LOOP will always find a global optimum as quickly as it can, but if you have a poorly chosen cost function, the global optimum may not be what you really wanted.
 Make sure you pick a cost function that will uniquely produce the result you want.
 Again, do not be afraid to experiment and use the data produced by the optimization runs to improve the cost function you are using.